nmi-leipzig/sim-x-pll/README.md

 <h3 id="pll-choosing">Which PLL should I choose?</h3>
 The main differences between the two versions are the support for two input clocks and dynamic reconfiguration in PLLE2_ADV.
 For a more in-depth overview of the differences see [UGS472 page 70](https://www.xilinx.com/support/documentation/user_guides/ug472_7Series_Clocking.pdf).

-### How do I use the dynamic reconfiguration features?